ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

-           TEEP Usecase for Confidential Computing in Network draft-yang-teep-usecase-for-cc-in-network-01
+           TEEP Usecase for Confidential Computing in Network draft-yang-teep-usecase-for-cc-in-network-09

 Abstract

 Confidential computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment.
 Confidential computing could provide integrity and confidentiality for users who want to run applications and process data in that environment.
-When confidential computing is used in scenarios which need network to provision users' data and applications in the TEE environment，TEEP architecture[I-D.ietf-teep-architecture] and protocol[] could be used.
-This document focuses on using TEEP to provision network users' data and applications in confidential computing.
-This document is a use case and extension of TEEP and could provide guidance for cloud computing, MEC[] and other scenarios to use confidential computing in network.
+When confidential computing is used in scenarios which need network to provision user data and applications, TEEP architecture and protocol could be used.
+This usecase illustrates the steps of how to deploy applications, containers, VMs and data in different confidential computing hardware in network.
+This document is a use case and extension of TEEP architecture and could provide guidance for cloud computing, MEC (Multi-access Computing) and other scenarios to use confidential computing in network.

 Status of This Memo